 Then there are the not-so-pleasant memories: Gangs of large African men sent to kill us.
 Poisonous snakes put in the bed.
 Car chases.
 Armed guards.
 And some of the not-so-pleasant smells.
 (If you know what’s good for you, you’ll keep your distance from Camelus Dromedarii.
 Not only do they spit; they stink.

 Not too many far away places over the past few decades of my life.
-A trip to Thailand a few years ago.
+A trip to Chiang Rai, Thailand a few years ago.
 Beautiful, generous people.
 Gorgeous landscapes (what I saw of them).
 Spectacular food and foliage.
+Some nice memories.
 Lots of pollution, jammed and dangerous streets and alleys.
 (At least they drive on the proper side of the road.
 So there’s that.)
 Impossible to find one’s way around without a guide.
 Some not-so-pleasant memories there also, although nothing to do with Thailand or the Thai people, both of which are lovely.

 And here I sit, as 2020 finally wends its way to a close (please God), thinking about far away places.